Defence Institute of Psychological Research: History

+In 2024, DIPR began working on developing a psychological assessment test for Agniveer selections, and a psychometric test for Agniveers was also implemented under a trial during the 2023 Agniveer recruitment year.

 Areas of work

 To take on new areas of research related to morale, ideological convictions, group effectiveness, leadership behaviour, job satisfaction, high altitude effects, motivation, attitude, anthropometrics, civil-military relations and other problems related to Armed Forces.

 All the selections of officer's in the defence are through DIPR's research only, all material for psychological test were developed by them only.
 These tests comprises; Picture Perception test, TAT: Thematic Appreciation Test, WAT: Word association Test, SRT: Situation Reaction test Etc.